vlall/MechBook/README.md

 Known Facebook HTML updates

 Date        | Status         | Description
 ------------- | -------------|--------------
-July 21, 2015  | Fixed | Make sure cookies are enabled, or you will run into this html error during login.
-"Cookies are not enabled on your browser.
-Please enable cookies in your browser preferences to continue."
+July 21, 2015  | Fixed | Make sure cookies are enabled!
+Or you get: <b>"Cookies are not enabled on your browser.
+Please enable cookies in your browser preferences to continue."<b>